coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/3_development_time_threats.md

 > Category: development-time data science control
 > Permalink: https://owaspai.org/goto/federatedlearning/

-Federated learning can be applied when a training set is distributed over different organizations, preventing the data from needing to be collected in a central place - increasing the risk of leaking.
+Federated learning can be applied when a training set is distributed over different organizations, preventing the data from needing to be collected in a central place.
+This decreases the risk of all data leaking and increases the risk of some data leaking.

 Federated Learning is a decentralized Machine Learning architecture wherein a number of clients (e.g. sensor or mobile devices) participate in collaborative, decentralized, asynchronous training, which is orchestrated and aggregated by a controlling central server.
 Advantages of Federated Learning include reduced central compute, and the potential for preservation of privacy, since training data may remain local to the client.